 High The severity of a security incident will be considered “high” if any of the following conditions exist:

-High severity incidents require an immediate response and a focused, dedicated attention by the Incident Response Coordinator and other appropriate Credit Union officials until remediated.
+High-severity incidents require an immediate response and focused, dedicated attention by the Incident Response Coordinator and other appropriate Credit Union officials until remediated.
 These incidents also have extensive notification and reporting requirements, as outlined in the Incident Response Summary Table below.
 A Post-Incident Report is required.

 Medium The severity of a security incident will be considered “medium” if any of the following conditions exist:

-Medium severity incidents require a quick response by appropriate personnel (usually from the affected unit) who have primary responsibility for handling the incident.
+Medium-severity incidents require a quick response by appropriate personnel (usually from the affected unit) who have primary responsibility for handling the incident.
 Notification requirements are outlined in the Incident Response Summary Table below.
-A Post-Incident Report is not required unless requested by the [[4125-1]] or other appropriate administrator.
+A Post-Incident Report is not required unless requested by the [4125-1]] or another appropriate administrator.

-Low Low severity incidents have the following characteristics:
+Low Low-severity incidents have the following characteristics:

 Since a single compromised system can “wake up” and negatively affect other systems at any time, appropriate personnel (usually the technical support staff responsible for the system) must respond as quickly as possible, no later than the next business day.
 Notification requirements are outlined in the Incident Response Summary Table below.
 A Post-Incident Report is not required unless requested by the [[4125-1]].